John Boorman: Personal life

-Boorman has been a longtime resident of Ireland and lives in Annamoe, County Wicklow, close to the Glendalough twin lakes.
+Boorman was a longtime resident of Ireland and lived in Annamoe, County Wicklow, close to the Glendalough twin lakes.
+In 2022, he put his property up for sale, intending to move to Surrey, England, where his son Charley lived.
 According to a 2012 interview, he was recently divorced.
 By 2020, he was married to his third wife.

 He has seven children: Katrine (b.
-1958), Telsche (1960-1996), Charles (b.
+1958), Telsche (1959–1996), Charles (b.
 1966), and Daisy (b.
 1966) with his first wife, Christel Kruse, to whom he was married until 1990; and Lola, Lee, and Lily Mae with his second wife, Isabella Weibrecht, whom he married in 1995.

 His son, Charley Boorman, has a career as an actor but reached a wider audience when he and actor Ewan McGregor made a televised motorbike trip across Europe, Central Asia, Siberia, Alaska, Canada, and the Midwest US during 2004.
 His daughter Katrine Boorman (Igrayne in Excalibur) works as an actress in France.

-Another daughter, Telsche, wrote the screenplay for Where the Heart Is.
+Another daughter, Telsche, co-wrote the screenplay for Where the Heart Is with Boorman.
 She died of ovarian cancer in 1996 at the age of 36.
-She had been married to the journalist Lionel Rotcage, the son of French singer Régine, which produced a daughter.
+She had been married to the journalist Lionel Rotcage, the son of French singer Régine, and they had a daughter together.

 Boorman was appointed Commander of the Order of the British Empire (CBE) in the 1994 Birthday Honours for services to the film industry.
-In 2004, Boorman was also made a Fellow of BAFTA.
+In 2004, Boorman was also made a Fellow of BAFTA and in 2013 he received a Fellowship from the British Film Institute, an organisation he had previously served as a Governor.
 Boorman was knighted in the 2022 New Year Honours for services to film.